Moxn: Git-like version control for documents, built for AI agents

 For humans: the editor

 The editor is where taste lives.
 An agent can produce ten drafts in a minute, but deciding which sentences to keep and finalizing the finishing touches is still a human job.
 It's a job that needs multimodal content support, multiplayer editing, comments, and the ability to react to structure visually.
-Humans and agents can both add comments.
 Leaving feedback and asking questions through comments is a collaboration method we now can't live without.

 In Moxn each document is a collection of sections, which manage their own content, references, and optional permission overrides.